KushalGuraza/Car-Insurance-Fraud/README.md

 # Car-Insurance-Fraud
-ML project with data analysis and feature selection .
-Achieved 99% accuracy.
+ML project with data analysis and feature selection.
+Achieved 99% accuracy using Support Vector Machine.